Today, we will talk about the best Canon lens for night photography.

 It can be a real lifesaver, and it can be a real moneymaker in many ways.

-So I needed to own this lens this entire time to appreciate the value that I could never have even understood when I first bought it, so I’m so glad that I waited this long to do a proper review on this.
+So, I needed to own this lens to appreciate the value I could never have understood when I first bought it.
+I’m happy I waited this long to do a proper review.

 It’s a highly well-built, fairly heavy weather-sealed lens.